 Known as the Pearl of Adriatic Sea, Dubrovnik in Croatia is without a doubt one of the most beautiful coastal cities in Europe.
 It will be difficult not to fall in love with Dubrovnik…that medieval charm of its old town and those stunning orange-roofed buildings.
 Plus the beauty of its old town during nightfall is especially magical and I found myself overlooking the truckload of tourist groups who are here for perhaps the same reason.

-After the beer and resting my tired legs, I bought my bus ticket at Kotor Bus Station and head towards Dubrovnik.
+After the beer and resting my tired feet, I bought my ticket and board the bus from Kotor to Dubrovnik.

 The journey took almost 3 hours where the bus cruised along the scenic coastal road which overlooks the Adriatic Sea.
 Yet, I was seated on the side which faces the opposite side of coastal road…boo…